Line search by quantum logic spectroscopy enhanced with squeezing and statistical tests: Microscopic model

-Without squeezing, the resulting signal $P_0$ is the fraction of the atomic population that has left the motional ground state.
-Performing interrogations at different values of the detuning $\Delta$ results in a spike-like fringe, which profile and width depend on the interrogation time, see Fig.\ref{fig:lineshape}(a), solid lines.
-Note that having larger $\tau_d$ will only enhance slightly the excitation profile, making the further results applicable for transitions with longer lifetimes.
-If the driving fields are tuned far away from the sought-for frequency $\omega_0$, the only contribution to the signal is from the background noise Fig.\ref{fig:lineshape} (a),dashed lines, Fig.\ref{fig:lineshape}, (c).
-Since the possible bandwidth is very large compared to both the natural linewidth and the excitation width of the transition, locating it using ODF requires probing many interrogation frequencies step-by-step, until the transition signal can be confidently distinguished from the noise.
+Performing interrogations at different values of the detuning $\Delta$ results in a spike-like fringe, whose profile and width depend on the interrogation time, see Fig.\ref{fig:lineshape}(a), solid lines.
+Note that having larger $\tau_d$ will only slightly enhance the excitation profile, making the further results applicable for transitions with longer lifetimes.
+If the driving fields are tuned far away from the sought-for frequency $\omega_0$, the only contribution to the signal is due to the background noise Fig.\ref{fig:lineshape} (a), dashed lines, Fig.\ref{fig:lineshape}, (c).
+Since the possible range of frequencies is very large compared to both, the natural linewidth and the excitation width of the transition, locating it using ODF requires probing many interrogation frequencies step-by-step, until the transition signal can be confidently distinguished from the noise.
 The full width at half maximum of the signal grows with the probe time (Fig.\ref{fig:lineshape}, (b)) but so does the noise background (Fig.\ref{fig:lineshape}, (c)).
-This produces a non-trivial interplay: while a short interrogation time gives almost no background noise, the signal is also very narrow and weak.
-A long interrogation time produces a larger signal, which is now hard to distinguish from the significant background noise.
-In the following, our goal is to balance the interrogation time, frequency step and number of measurements per frequency to maximize the search speed.
-For this, we develop a criterion to distinguish between signal and noise in the proximity of the interrogated frequency.
-A natural way to approach this problem is to employ the framework of hypothesis testing, a tool from statistical decision theory \cite{imagescience,Brubaker2017}.
+This produces a non-trivial interplay: while a short interrogation time gives almost no background noise, the displacement signal is also very narrow and weak.
+A long interrogation time produces a larger signal, which is now hard to distinguish from the significant background noise, see Section \ref{sec:squeezing} for more detail.

-Note that here we assumed the probing interaction to be characterized by a single interrogation frequency, fixed during the interrogation time.
+Note that here we assume the probing interaction to be characterized by a single interrogation frequency, fixed during the interrogation time.
 The frequency is then varied step by step, until the transition is found.
-Although this procedure is quite natural to assume, there exist other approaches to transition searches, such as using adiabatic passages or frequency combs, having its advantages in certain experimental realizations \cite{Chen2024,Chou2020}.
+Although this procedure is quite natural to assume, there exist other approaches to transition searches, such as using adiabatic passages or frequency combs, which have advantages in certain experimental realizations \cite{Chen2024,Chou2020}.
 These techniques go beyond the scope of the present paper and are thus not discussed.